 Arranged by the World Affairs Council of America, this national competition tests high school teams on their knowledge of a range of international topics.

 The winning team of our local competition, generously hosted by Rackspace and H-E-B, competes at the national competition in April on the campus of Georgetown University.

-Congratulations to our team from the Keystone School, which won second place in the 2015 National AWQ.
+Congratulations to our team from the Keystone School, which won first place in the 2016 National AWQ.